risingwavelabs/risingwave-docs-legacy/docs/guides/grafana-integration.md

 ### Add RisingWave Cloud as a Data Source in Grafana

-1. **Access Data Source Settings:**
-    - In Grafana, navigate to **Configuration > Data Sources** from the left-hand sidebar.
+1. Access Data Source Settings.
+In Grafana, navigate to **Configuration > Data Sources** from the left-hand sidebar.
-2. **Add a New Data Source:**
-    - Click the **Add Data Source** button at the top of the page.
+2. Add a New Data Source.
+Click the **Add Data Source** button at the top of the page.
-3. **Select PostgreSQL:**
-    - From the list of available database integrations, choose **PostgreSQL**.
+3. From the list of available database integrations, choose **PostgreSQL**.
 RisingWave is PostgreSQL-compatible, so this option works perfectly for connecting to it.
-4. **Configure PostgreSQL Connection:**

-    Fill out the following connection details based on your RisingWave Cloud cluster:
+4. Configure PostgreSQL connection by filling in the following connection details based on your RisingWave Cloud cluster:

     - **Host**: Provide the hostname of your RisingWave Cloud instance.
 The format will typically be something like: `your-rw-cluster-host-url:4566`.
     - **Database**: Enter the database name as `dev`.
     - **User**: Use the username associated with your RisingWave Cloud cluster.
     ![image.png](https://github.com/user-attachments/assets/43cb4539-9456-4b55-bcfa-0def9983aaf2)

     - **Password**: Enter the password for the corresponding username.
     - **TLS/SSL Mode**: Set this to `verify-full` for secure connections.
 This will ensure that data transferred between Grafana and RisingWave is encrypted and verified.
-5. **Leave Optional Fields Blank (Unless Required):**
-    - **File System Path** and **Certificate Content** fields can be left empty.
+5. Optional fields such as **File System Path** and **Certificate Content** can be left blank.

 ![image.png](https://github.com/user-attachments/assets/208b401f-255f-4aca-ac2d-18d1f5fa1581)

-1. **Test the Connection:** Once you’ve entered the required fields, scroll down and click the **Save & Test** button to check the connection.
+6. Test the Connection.
+Once you’ve entered the required fields, scroll down and click the **Save & Test** button to check the connection.
 If successful, Grafana will confirm that it can connect to your RisingWave Cloud instance.

 ![image.png](https://github.com/user-attachments/assets/ea131b9b-9e00-4e12-963e-432c597bf7ed)

-### Create Dashboards and Visualizations
+### Create dashboards and visualizations

 After adding RisingWave as a data source, you can now create dynamic dashboards and real-time visualizations using tables and materialized views from your RisingWave Cloud cluster.

-- **Start by Creating a New Dashboard**:
-    - Go to **Dashboards > New Dashboard** and select **Add New Panel**.
+- Start by creating a new dashboard.
+Go to **Dashboards > New Dashboard** and select **Add New Panel**.
-- **Write Queries**:
 - Use the Grafana query editor to write SQL queries that extract data from your RisingWave tables or materialized views.
 Since RisingWave is PostgreSQL-compatible, the query syntax will follow PostgreSQL standards.
-- **Visualize Data**:
-    - Choose from Grafana's wide range of visualization options (e.g. time series, bar charts, tables) to represent your data in a meaningful way.
+- Visualize data.
+Choose from Grafana's wide range of visualization options (e.g. time series, bar charts, tables) to represent your data in a meaningful way.

 With this setup, you can build real-time dashboards in Grafana, powered by the high-performance and advanced real-time data processing capabilities of RisingWave Cloud.